 Find out if you need our consent to start work

-Determination Enquiry Form (PDF 41k).
-For printing and completing by hand.
+- Screening Opinion Request Form (PDF 86KB) - For printing and completion by hand.

 Send it to FCS with:

 - A map or plan sufficient to identify the land where the project is proposed and the extent of the project (use a clear Ordnance Survey map at a scale of 1:10,000 or 1:2,500);

 - A description of the proposed work;

 - A description of the environment likely to be significantly affected by the project, and any proposed measure envisaged to avoid or prevent significant adverse effects on the environment; and